 (3) Homemaker/personal care services extend to those times when the individual is not physically present and the provider is performing homemaker activities on behalf of the individual.

-(4) Homemaker/personal care services involving direct contact with an individual receiving the services shall not be provided at the same time the individual is receiving adult day support, non-medical transportation, supported employment-community, supported employment-enclave, or vocational habilitation.
+(4) Homemaker/personal care services involving direct contact with an individual receiving the services shall not be provided at the same time the individual is receiving adult day support, supported employment-community, supported employment-enclave, or vocational habilitation.

 (E) Documentation of services